 Data that has historically been in the public domain and details of the boundaries and reason for CWS selection will remain available for release.

-However, land ownership details that are covered by the Data Protection Act are not divulged without prior permission.
+However, land ownership and contact details that are covered by the General Date Protection Regulations are not divulged without prior permission.

 Charging for information